-If an individual participant has had an MRI to the specifications in the Core EPAD Scanning protocol within 12 months of the Visit 1 first assessment of the EPAD LCS then this scan can be provided for analysis for the Visit 1 baseline data.
+If an individual participant has had an MRI to the specification in the Core EPAD Scanning protocol in the 12 months prior to Visit 1, then this scan can be provided for analysis for the Visit 1 baseline data.
+It can also apply to subsections of the protocol as long as the specifications are similar to the EPAD Imaging protocol.